 Below is a sample comparison of monthly premiums for a 20-year term policy for a female with a $400,000 death benefit using one of Best Money's top insurance providers.

-How to Find the Best Life Insurance Rates for Smoking
+How to Find the Best Life Insurance Rate If You Smoke

 - Shop around: While smokers face higher premiums than non-smokers, rates can vary significantly between insurance providers.
 Take time to compare quotes from multiple companies to find the most competitive rates.